Amgg12301/Restaurant-Flask-App/README.md

 Added functionality and visibility to see which restaurants out of your results supports delivery, supports pickup, or supports both.
 This update is to help those in selecting a restaurant from their ideal restaurants to order food from if they prefer a certain transaction method over another or don't care at all in this time of a global pandemic.
+Also added small option for users to input how many restaurants they want to see in their results created just for them using the Yelp API.